Guardianship: OPA information

 • The impact of the disability on how the person manages their own life and affairs.

-• Whether a least restrictive alternative such as an Enduring Power of Attorney or an Enduring Power of Guardianship is operating effectively and in the person’s best interests.
+• Whether a least restrictive alternative such as an Enduring Power of Attorney or an Enduring Power of Guardianship is operating effectively and is in the person’s best interests.

 • Whether the appointment of a guardian and/or administrator is in the best interests of the person with a decision-making disability